 We will use our best endeavors to present the property in clean and working condition as shown on our website.
 If a property is not available at short notice, we will attempt to give you an equal or higher quality property.
-If this is not possible we refund the whole amount paid for the rental of the property immediately and Casa de La Luz will not be under further liability.
+If this is not possible we refund the whole amount paid for the rental of the property immediately and Casa de La Luz or the owner will not be under further liability.

 Accommodation offered with telephone and/ or internet access:

 Internet- and telephone lines are not part of the contract and a perfectly working line cannot be guaranteed.
 Normally there are normal DSL-lines or optical fibre.
 Casa de La Luz or the owners do not offer compensation for problems with the connection due to circumstances beyond our control.
 Please find the Terms and Conditions for the use of WIFI or wired internet connections at the end of this document.

 Payments can be made by bank transfer to the account indicated on the booking confirmation or by credit card (Visa or Mastercard, 1% commission for cards from EU countries; 2% commission for cards from outside the EU).
 We will send you a secure link to do the online payment upon request.

-After receiving the booking confirmation a deposit of 25% has to be paid within 72 hours.
-Balance of payment is due at least 5 weeks before arrival.
+After receiving the booking confirmation a deposit of 25% has to be paid within three days after receiving the confirmation.
+Balance of payment is due up to 5 weeks before arrival.
 If we don´t t receive the balance 5 weeks before arrival, the owner has the right to cancel the booking without returning the deposit.
-If the property is booked less than 5 weeks before the arrival date (last minute bookings), the entire amount of the rental fee is due within 24 hours after booking.
+If the property is booked less than 5 weeks before the arrival date (last minute bookings), the entire amount of the rental fee is due within 24 hours after confirmation.